 Sticky foods and chewing gum need to be avoided.
 These substances pose a common threat to the integrity of traditional braces.
 The force and suction could potentially pull a bracket or spacer out of its intended position or potentially bend a wire.

-It is also wise to avoid tough and hard foods.
+It is also wise to avoid tough foods.
 These things can also bend wires and damage braces hardware.
 Sometimes a damaged band can leave a sharp point in your mouth.

 If a braces component is damaged, you need to have it examined as soon as possible at Wright Orthodontics to prevent further complications.